Operations · OPERATIONS

 That's exactly what xFusion was built to solve.

-We find, vet, and place dedicated international support professionals who treat your business like their career — not a side gig.
+We find, vet, and place dedicated agents who treat your business like their career, not a side gig.
 Every candidate goes through our TraitX vetting framework: human-led interviews, work-style evaluations, and recorded video introductions so you can assess their communication and presence before you ever get on a call.

 The result is a team member who shows up like an internal hire from week one.